© Copyright – 2010 – Athletics Illustrated

 Christopher Kelsall: Congratulations on finishing second in your debut marathon at New York.
 Are you happy with your placement and time?

 Shalane Flanagan: Thank you!
 I am extremely happy with second place in my first marathon.
 My goal going into NY was strictly about placing as high as possible.
-Jerry (Schumacher) and I never emphasized focusing on time.
+Jerry (Schumacher) and I never emphasised focussing on time.
 Finishing in the top three was the priority.

 CK: How does second in NY compare to bronze in the 10,000m at the Beijing, Olympics?